-Today, we’ll discuss how to make a site for price comparison and why it’s a profitable business idea.
+In 2023, websites where you can compare prices for certain goods or services have reached the peak of their popularity.
+Today, we’ll discuss how to make a price comparison website and why it’s a profitable business idea.
 (It really is, by the way.)

 What is a price comparison website?